sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/api-versioning/api-versioning.md

 ### Stripping version identifier

 Typically Tyk will pass all request headers and parameters to the upstream service when proxying the request.
-The upstream (target) URL will be constructed by combining the configured `targetURL` with the full request path unless configured otherwise (for example, by using the [strip listen path]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#listenpath" >}}) option to remove the `listenPath` fragment from that URL).

 For a versioned API, the version identifier (which may be in the form of a header, path parameter or URL fragment) will be included in this scope and passed to the upstream.

+The upstream (target) URL will be constructed by combining the configured `upstream.url` (`target_url` for Tyk Classic APIs) with the full request path unless configured otherwise (for example, by using the [strip listen path]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#listenpath" >}}) feature).

+If the version identifier is in the request URL then it will be included in the upstream (target) URL.
 If you don't want to include this identifier, then you can set `stripVersioningData` (`strip_versioning_data` for Tyk Classic APIs) and Tyk will remove it prior to proxying the request.

 ##### Stripping URL path version and default fallback

-When using the [Request URL](#request-url-path) for the versioning identifier, if Tyk is configured to strip the versioning identifier then the first URL fragment after the `listenPath` will be deleted prior to creating the proxy URL.
+When using the [Request URL](#request-url-path) for the versioning identifier, if Tyk is configured to strip the versioning identifier then the first URL fragment after the `listenPath` (`listen_path` for Tyk Classic APIs) will be deleted prior to creating the proxy URL.
 If the request does not include a versioning identifier and Tyk is configured to [fallback to default](#fallback-to-default), this may lead to undesired behaviour as the first URL fragment of the endpoint will be deleted.

 In Tyk 5.5.0 we implemented a new *URL versioning pattern* configuration option where you can set a regex that Tyk will use to determine whether the first URL fragment after the `listenPath` is a version identifier.
 If the first URL fragment does not match the regex, it will not be stripped and the unaltered URL will be used to create the upstream URL.